Jasmine King's solid all-around night leads DePaul to four-set victory at home.

 DePaul will play four different dates throughout April

-Nadia Edwards, a Frankfort, Ill. native, is in her third season as the DePaul head volleyball coach.
+Nadia Edwards, a Frankfort, Ill. native, is in her sixth season as the DePaul head volleyball coach.
 She became the fifth head coach in program history after joining the Blue Demon staff in February of 2010.
 Edwards boasts a high level of experience as a student-athlete at Penn State before a professional playing career overseas along with assistant coaching experience at Ohio State and Ohio University.

 After a stint as a graduate assistant at Virginia Tech, Edwards joined Carlston and the Ohio University volleyball staff in May 2005.
 The Bobcats claimed three straight Mid-American Conference titles and advanced to the Sweet Sixteen of the 2005 NCAA Championship.
 Ohio made three straight NCAA appearances and was ranked in the AVCA top 25 for 42 consecutive weeks.